nCoda/lychee/description.rst

 One of the additional requirements for the ``signals`` module is to integrate cleanly and effectively with other similar mechanisms.
-The most important concerns will be whatever mechanisms are used by Frescobaldi (PyQt4 signals) and nCoda (???).
+The most important concerns will be whatever mechanisms are used by Frescobaldi (PyQt4 signals) and nCoda (???) for the user interfaces.
 For nCoda, we should first try to use ``signals`` itself as the single signalling mechanism, but I expect we'll have to complement it with a JavaScript-specific signalling library.
-In both cases, Lychee's ``signals`` module should act as the overall controller for Lychee-related moments, leaving the other signalling mechanisms to serve as connection points between Lychee's client applications and Lychee itself.
+In both cases, Lychee's ``signals`` module should act as the overall controller for Lychee-related activities, leaving the other signalling mechanisms to serve as connection points between Lychee's client applications and Lychee itself.

 Signals-and-Slots: Description
 ------------------------------

-For those who aren't familiar with the signal-and-slot mechanism, it's basically a combination of inter-process communication and inter-module function calls.
-Consider an example signal, "mei_updated," which is defined to be triggered whenever the core MEI document is finished being updated.
-When this happens, several independent tasks may be required: the VCS should make a new commit; Verovio should be updated; a new LilyPond file should be outputted.
-The problem is, these three things won't always be the same---it depends how the program is configured to run at the
+For those who aren't familiar with the signal-and-slot mechanism, it's basically a combination of inter-process communication (IPC) and regular function calls.
+Signals are defined and called with function-like signatures, but (as with IPC) the caller doesn't know specifically which function is called in the end.
+And there are no return values.

-moment: in nCoda, we won't usually be outputting a LilyPond file, but in Frescobaldi we may not want to use the VCS.
+Consider an example signal, "mei_updated," which is defined as being triggered whenever the core MEI document is finished being updated.
+When the MEI document has been updated, several independent tasks may be required: the VCS may make a new commit; Verovio may be updated; a new LilyPond file may be outputted.
+The problem is that the required tasks won't always be the same---it depends how the program is configured to run at the moment.
+In nCoda, we won't usually be outputting a LilyPond file, but in Frescobaldi we may not want to use the VCS.
 Furthermore, because of their dynamic character, it's not necessarily obvious how to cause all of, and only the, desired functions to be called.

-One solution, which I find compelling and we will therefore try to use, is to have signals and slots, which I believe to have been introduced first with the Qt library.
-It's basically like an intermediate, multiplexing function call.
-Modules that want to know about an event happening will subscribe to the event's signal.
-Functions that cause the event will simply call the signal like any other function.
-The ``signal`` module keeps track of who has registered for a signal, and when a signal is triggered, it calls all the registered modules---but not in a known order.
+The solution we will try is using the signals-and-slots mechanism, which acts in this case like an intermediate, multiplexing function call.
+Some configuration management module "registers" a slot with a signal.
+When the signal is "emitted," all the registered slots will be called in an arbitrary order.
+It is the signal's responsibility to keep track of all its registered slots.

 Consider this pseudocode elaboration of the "mei_updated" signal.